-- There was a \$9.1 million decrease in cash and cash equivalents between December 31, 2019 and December 31, 2018.
-During the period ended December 31, 2019, cash for operations was used mainly in regulatory and manufacturing activities and our general and administrative expenses. - The increase in other current assets between December 31, 2019 and December 31, 2018 primarily relates to an increase in the prepaid amount for Director and Officer insurance premiums and prepaid conference expenses. - · Current liabilities at December 31, 2019 increased from December 31, 2018 primarily due to an increase in accounts payable associated with our commercialization and manufacturing activities for the production of PEDMARKTM and related regulatory expenses at year-end 2019. - · Working capital decreased between December 31, 2019 and December 31, 2018 by \$9.7 million.
-The decrease was a result of cash used in operations offset by \$0.3 million interest income and the capitalization of \$0.3 million loan origination expenses.
-Cash outflows related to the regulatory and commercial development of PEDMARKTM and general and administrative expenses.
-We expect increased cash outflows as we prepare regulatory submission and commercial preparation to launch PEDMARKTM.
+- There was a \$16.7 million increase in cash and cash equivalents between December 31, 2020 and December 31, 2019.
+The net increase was the result of our May 2020 public offering of common shares, which raised net proceeds of \$32.0 million, as well as \$0.5 million from various stock option exercises, offset by cash used for operating activities.
+During the period ended December 31, 2020, cash for operations was used mainly on the pre-commercialization activities of PEDMARKTM and regulatory submission activities relating to the NDA. - The increase in other current assets between December 31, 2020 and December 31, 2019 primarily relates to the value of the Processa shares and an increase in the prepaid amount for Director and Officer insurance premiums and costs associated with our at the market offering agreement, which was disclosed on October 20, 2020. - Current liabilities at December 31, 2020 increased \$0.076 million compared to December 31, 2019 primarily due to a minor rise in accounts payable associated with our commercialization and manufacturing activities for the production of PEDMARKTM and related regulatory expenses at year-end 2020. - Working capital increased between December 31, 2020 and December 31, 2019 by \$17.5 million.
+The increase was a result of cash used in operations offset by \$32.0 million from our May 2020 public offering of common shares, \$0.5 million from stock option exercises and \$0.1 million in interest income.
+Cash outflows related to the regulatory and pre-commercial development activities of PEDMARKTM and general and administrative expenses.

-Year Ended Ye ar Ended Selected Cash Flow Data Decem ecember 31, cember 31, (dollars and shares in thousands) 2019 2018 Net cash used in operating activities \$ (9,060) \$ (7,826) Net cash provided from investing activities - - Net cash provided from financing activities (71) 2,347 Net cash flow \$ (9,131) \$ (5,479)
+Y lear Ended Selected Cash Flow Data Year Ended December 31, (dollars and shares in thousands) Decer nber 31, 2020 2019 Net cash used in operating activities \$ (15,595) \$ (9,060) Net cash provided from investing activities - - Net cash provided by financing activities 32,289 (71) Net cash flow \$ 16,694 \$ (9,131)

-The net cash flow used in operating activities for the year ended December 31, 2019 was approximately \$9.1 million as compared to \$7.8 million in 2018.
-This increase relates to the regulatory and commercial development of PEDMARKTM.
+The net cash flow used in operating activities for the year ended December 31, 2020 was approximately \$15.6 million as compared to \$9.1 million in 2019.
+This increase relates to the commercial development of PEDMARKTM, preparation for product launch and regulatory activities.
+Net financing activities provided approximately \$32.0 million from a public offering in May of 2020, and approximately \$0.5 million from the exercise of stock options.